The Man Who Knew Too Little: Plot

-Wallace contacts James and tells him to meet him at the hotel – soon after, James sees an evening news report that Wallace has murdered an actor and police are searching for him, prompting James to abandon the business dinner.
+Wallace contacts James and tells him to meet him at the hotel.
+Soon after, James sees an evening news report that Wallace has murdered an actor and the police are searching for him, prompting James to abandon the business dinner.
 Wallace and Lori are caught and held captive.
 Boris opts for torture by Dr. Ludmilla Kropotkin, but Wallace and Lori separate and escape before she arrives.
-James is captured and sent to be tortured by Dr Kropotkin.
+James is captured and sent to be tortured by Dr. Kropotkin.
 Wallace evades the hitmen and finds himself part of a group of Russian folk dancers performing for the ambassadors.
 During the routine, he sees the Matryoshka doll bomb, unwittingly disarms it seconds before it goes off, blocks a poison dart from Boris with it, and steals the show with his improvised dancing.

 Realizing their plot has failed when the bomb fails to go off, Sergei and Daggenhurst bring out two bags containing the promised £3 million for Wallace and Lori and release James, who is exhausted but otherwise fine after his torture session.
 Boris congratulates Wallace for his impressive covert skills and gives him a souvenir pistol, telling Wallace he will continue his butcher shop business.
 Sergei and Daggenhurst attempt to escape with half the money and discover Wallace's doll, which they believe is only a normal one he picked out for himself.
 They are proven wrong when they realign the doll, reactivating the bomb and blowing them up, just as Wallace and Lori share a kiss.

-Some time later, on an exotic beach, Wally unwittingly incapacitates a spy, passing a test by an unknown American espionage group.
+Some time later, on an exotic beach with Lori, Wallace unwittingly incapacitates a spy, passing a test by an unknown American espionage group.
 Believing he is capable of being a top agent, they offer him a position on "the team".
-Thinking that they wish to make him a movie star, Wallace accepts their offer.
+Thinking that they wish to make him a theatrical star, Wallace accepts their offer.